|

 2. There special interest backers who funnel millions of dollars to them mostly big everything.

+3. perhaps the american citizens but anyone could nudge us out there which i find truly OUTRAGEOUS.
 To me, it just says there's animosity between the two.

 Garuda.Chanti